 Jake Portman (Asa Butterfield) gets along far better with his grandfather Abe (Terence Stamp) than with his parents so when the old man dies, with his eyes missing and a strange creature hiding outside his apartment in the bushes, Jake recalls all the stories he told him about living in a magical place during WW2.
 After several sessions with therapist Dr Golan (Allison Janney) he convinces his reluctant father (Chris O’Dowd) to take him to Wales where he is befriended by some Peculiars, enters a derelict mansion through a portal in a cave and encounters the very much alive Miss Peregrine (Eva Green) who lives in this weird time loop with all the weirdly gifted kids whom his grandfather told him about.
 They have to ward off a powerful enemy who feast on the children’s eyes, led by Samuel L. Jackson who delivers his now customary cod-threatening performance and after taking Miss Peregrine, the children must engage in a final face-off (or eye-off…) in a theatre in modern-day Blackpool.
 Jake himself has a special power which can save them all … There’s a level of ordinariness to this which is irritating.
 It’s well set up, with Tim Burton returning to contemporary Florida (remember the achingly wonderful Edward Scissorhands?) and the problematic father-son dynamic that fuels some of his better work.
 However there’s no real sense of mystery or fabulism that would bring this to a different realm.
 What is best about it?
 Probably the Ray Harryhausen-style doll animations.
 Emotions lie half-buried in the middle of this – about being the grandson of a Holocaust survivor, hating your dumb parents and only finding your true family because you possess an understanding of life that other people don’t (seeing invisible monsters is inordinately helpful).
 Oh well – there’s a good joke about the evil motivations of psychiatrists, though.
 Adapted by Jane Goldman from the novel by Ransom Riggs, and apparently a lot of changes took place in the writing.
 Very, very uneven.

+The story of A BAD WOMAN…Who loved shamelessly…Who murdered ruthlessly… !
 The Sutton family headed by sadistic and conventional middle class pharmacist father Mervyn Johns lead a stultifying and cruel Victorian existence; innkeeper’s wife Googie Withers plots a way out of her nasty marriage by luring the oppressed younger Sutton (Gordon Jackson) into a friendship that will gain her access to his poisons and frame him for her husband’s murder while she carries on with her lover.
 This airless drama has much to recommend it in terms of setting – there are some rare scenes between gossiping women at the Oyster Bar – and performance, especially Withers, whose fabulous face and figure scream sex.
 However its emphasis on the unfortunate children of Johns, including an ambitious daughter who wants to make her way as a concert singer, somewhat dissolves the drama’s potential.
 It’s difficult to believe that Withers will give up as easily as she does – Johns simply doesn’t possess that kind of power outside the four walls of his home.
 Nonetheless, it was the wonderful Robert Hamer’s atmospheric debut and we love his films, don’t we?
 It’s a fairly damning take on 1880s standards.
 Adapted from Roland Pertwee’s play by Diana Morgan.
-An Ealing production.
+An Ealing production under Michael Balcon.
 And for trivia fans, yes, Roland was the father of Jon Pertwee, some people’s best ever Dr Who!

 Aka Fuss Over Feathers and The Norfolk Story.
 That great expanse of sky and never a ripple to disturb that ancient garden.
 A Norfolk bird sanctuary that was the burial ground for children in Roman times is threatened by the Royal Air Force’s plan to use it as a target range for testing their new DeHavilland Vampires with a rocket system.
 Led by Muriel Pavlow, whose boyfriend John Gregson is an RAF corporal, the community discovers that the land was gifted to the Church by Henry VIII in thanks for assisting quell a rebellion and finds grounds for defending the sanctuary from the rocket tests.
 The local eel catcher starts squatting on the land, protesting his fishing rights, and everyone forms a human shield around the island to stop a test but they accidentally damage the RAF’s temporary telephone line and the base can’t be told in time to stop a launch just as clouds begin massing and impeding the pilots’ sightlines … With its story of a community fighting to preserve their historical rights, this has echoes of Passport to Pimlico and can thus be viewed as part of a wider sense of post-war anti-establishment feeling.
 Nonetheless with the revelation that the squadron will be moving on to Malaya, there’s something of a triumphalist conclusion.
 Shot in a variety of Norfolk locations – Hickling Broad, Cley-next-the-Sea, Ludham, Wells and West Raynham, which used to have an airfield.
 Adapted from actor turned screenwriter and director Don Sharp’s debut novel by John Pudney and directed by John Eldridge, there are plenty of familiar faces from the era – Kieron Moore, Niall MacGinnis, Harry Fowler, Guy Middleton – in this small but satisfying drama with its wonderful setting.
 Planespotters will have a field day.
 And there’s a charming gull too!
 Lovely score by Philip Green who was longtime musical director at the Rank Organisation and whose stock music has been used in everything from Ren and Stimpy to Night of the Living Dead.
 Now that’s versatile.
 Made under the Group 3 scheme to encourage independent films under the umbrella of the National Film Finance Corporation.